500ken/Hello-GitHub/README.md

 # Hello-GitHub
 First Training
-I Want to be a DATA Engineer.
+I Want to be a DATA Engineer.123

-Try pull